 If you're assessing your options, check out our recommendations for the best wireless Bluetooth earbuds, the best wireless earbuds for iPhone, and the best AirPods alternatives.

-The Apple AirPods 4 with Active Noise Cancellation Truly Wireless are the newer generation of the Apple AirPods (3rd generation) Truly Wireless and they feature improvements across the board.
+The Apple AirPods 4 with Active Noise Cancellation Truly Wireless are the newer generation of the Apple AirPods (3rd generation) Truly Wireless, and they feature improvements across the board.
 Both buds have a similar, one-size-fits-all. open-back design and a decent build quality, but the AirPods 4 ANC form a more stable fit.
 The newer version also has a better bass extension and delivers audio more consistently, which is quite the feat for open-back buds.
 The biggest selling point of the AirPods 4 ANC is their ANC system, which does a solid job of isolating against common scenarios.
 That said, the 3rd generation have a longer continuous battery life and retail for a little less, so they're still an okay option if you're looking for budget buds and don't care about noise isolation.

-The Sony WF-1000XM5 Truly Wireless are the manufacturer's premium earbud offering, with a few features that give them the edge over the The Apple AirPods 4 with Active Noise Cancellation Truly Wireless.
-They have an in-ear fit, with different eartip sizes to choose from, that forms a comfortable, stable fit.
+The Sony WF-1000XM5 Truly Wireless are the manufacturer's premium earbud offering, with a few features that give them the edge over the Apple AirPods 4 with Active Noise Cancellation Truly Wireless.
+They have an in-ear fit, with different ear tip sizes to choose from, that forms a comfortable, stable fit.
 That said, many users will gravitate towards the Apple's one-size-fits-all design, which is quite comfortable without going into your ear canal.
-However, this difference in fit means that the Sony outperform the Apple when it comes to noise isolation, due to the passive seal formed with their memory foam tips.
+However, this difference in fit means that the Sony outperform the Apple when it comes to noise isolation due to the passive seal formed with their memory foam tips.
 The Sony also have a longer continuous battery life, as well as a bass-heavy sound that will please fans of EDM and hip-hop.
 While the Apple have a balanced bass response and a better performing mic, a lot of their features are available for iOS users only, so Android users won't have the same experience.

 The Bose Ultra Open Earbuds Truly Wireless and the Apple AirPods 4 with Active Noise Cancellation Truly Wireless are both open-back wireless earbuds, but the similarities mostly end here.
 The Bose will appeal to the fitness crowd, who value being able to hear their surroundings.
-They're more comfortable and their wraparound fit provides greater stability.
-The Bose also have a significantly longer continuous battery life, at almost ten hours.
+They're more comfortable, and their wraparound fit provides greater stability.
+The Bose also have a significantly longer continuous battery life, at almost 10 hours.
 The Apple, by comparison, have a one-size-fits-all design that sits lightly in your ear canal.
 They come equipped with a decent ANC system that helps block out outside noise but can also filter in some external noise using 'Transparency' mode.
 They have a significantly more bass-heavy sound that helps bring out the kicks and basslines in electronic music.

 The Apple AirPods 4 with ANC share more visual similarities with the previous generation Apple AirPods (3rd generation) Truly Wireless, due to their open design and shortened stems.
 This iteration forgoes silicone tips, like on the Apple AirPods Pro (2nd Generation) Truly Wireless, in favor of a 'one-size-fits-all' approach to the design, which the manufacturer claims is based on studying many different ear shapes.
 As is the norm for Apple earbuds, they sport a distinctive all-white colorway, with no options for other colors.